 This indicates that the primary use of this board lies in its excellent carving ability and stability when going on fast downhill runs.
 One afterthought with this board was its ability to do tricks.
 With its symmetrical deck, the Globe HG Geminon drop down longboard proved to be perfect for freeriding and tricks.

 Whether you’re looking for a stable board at high speeds, a carving monster, or a trick longboard, the Globe HG Geminon drop down longboard can fit your needs perfectly.
 Stock, it comes with components that produce great rides right out of the box.

-With the lower deck comes higher stability and easier slides which helps less experienced riders enjoy this board to a full extent.
+With the lower deck comes higher stability and easier slides which help less experienced riders enjoy this board to a full extent.
 The Globe Geminon does take slightly longer to pick up speed than other boards but the stability at top speeds more than makes up for it.

 One recommended improvement by a number of riders is to replace the Abec 7 Bearings with Bones Red Bearings.
 While not needed, it slightly tweaks the feel of the board to be smoother.
-To check the lowest price of the board that we could find look below.